andersevenrud/dotfiles/.config/nvim/README.md

 1. Use `:PlugInstall` to install plugins and everything else is set up the next time neovim is started.
 2. Use `:LspUpdate` to install language servers.

-## TODO

-* Convert to Lua configs for everything
-* Typing multiline comments will misalign (commenting blocks work)

 ## Notes

 Some language servers implementations does not provide the following natively:

 * progress status updates
 * signature autocompletion via snippets

+There are also some bugs:

+* Indentation of multiline comments is [not working correctly](https://github.com/nvim-treesitter/nvim-treesitter/projects/6)

 ## Troubleshooting